Russia puts more strength behind 'creeping' Ukraine advance

 The cities are the last major areas of Luhansk province still held by Ukraine.
 The Russian attacks are central to the Kremlin’s reduced wartime goal of seizing the entire Donbas region, where Moscow-backed separatists have fought Ukrainian forces for eight years and established self-proclaimed republics.

-Russia also escalated attacks in Doneskt, the other province that makes up the Donbas, the Ukrainian military said as the war reached its 101st day.
+Russia also escalated attacks in Donestk, the other province that makes up the Donbas, the Ukrainian military said, as the war reached its 101st day.
 Reflecting the close combat, Russian and Ukrainian military officers blamed each other for a fire that destroyed the main church at the Sviatohirsk monastery, one of Ukraine’s holiest Orthodox Christian sites.

+In a video address Saturday, President Volodymyr Zelenskyy accused Russia of “deliberately destroying the Ukrainian culture and its historic legacy along with social infrastructure and housing — everything needed for normal living.”

-The Ukrainian military staff reported that Ukrainian forces repulsed nine attacks in the Donbas over 24 hours.
+The Ukrainian military reported that it repulsed nine attacks in the Donbas over 24 hours.
 The claim could not be independently verified.

-While Russian forces are concentrated on seizing the Donbas in the east, Ukrainian troops have staged counterattacks to try to regain territory in their country’s south.
+While Russian forces are concentrated on the Donbas in the east, Ukraine has staged counterattacks to try to regain territory in the south.

 After seizing most of the Kherson and Dnipropetrovsk regions, as well as the port city of Mariupol, Moscow has installed local administrators, offered residents Russian passports and taken other steps to consolidate its hold on occupied areas.